Armani goes to Shanghai

 AFP 17 Apr 2004

-Italian style, Giorgio Armani, plans to offer holidaymakers the
+king of Italian style, Giorgio Armani, plans to offer holidaymakers

-ultimate luxury break by opening a chain of hotels that will bear his
+the ultimate luxury break by opening a chain of hotels that will

-Dubai-based real estate developer Emaar Properties to open 10 hotels
+with Dubai-based real estate developer Emaar Properties to open 10

-and four luxury resorts over the next seven years in top cities,
+hotels and four luxury resorts over the next seven years in top

-our way of life - not just how we dress, but where we live, which
+to encompass our way of life - not just how we dress, but where we

-take charge of their daily management. -- Reuters
+and Emaar will take charge of their daily management. --

 HONG KONG -